Vision and balance: new exercise study seeks volunteers

 Summary

-This study looks at whether a balance exercise called IVA is safe and helpful for adults with vision problems, with or without inner-ear balance issues.
-Researchers will compare how people with only vision problems respond versus those with both vision and inner-ear problems.
+This study looks at whether a balance exercise called IVA is safe and helpful for adults who have vision problems, with or without inner-ear balance issues.
+Researchers will compare two groups: people with vision problems only and those with both vision and inner-ear problems.
 Participants will do balance exercises and take tests to see if their eye reflexes, balance, and walking improve.

 Get updates